MarcoValente/academic-responsive-template/markdown/research.md

   <img width="300" src="https://latex.codecogs.com/svg.latex?\normalsize&space;\mathbf{p}_T^\text{miss}=-\sum_\text{visible particles}\mathbf{p}_T^i" alt="" style=" display: block; margin-left: auto; margin-right: auto;">
 </figure>

 This quantity is generally referred to as the **Missing Transverse Momentum (MET)**.
 Due to the large dependency of this quantity from the correct functioning of the full set of ATLAS sub-detectors and the multiple pp interactions of the LHC (also known as pileup), this quantity has to be constantly monitored and validated during the data-taking periods of the LHC.
-In the past, I have been largely involved in the activities associated to this quantity. -->
+In the past, I have been largely involved in the activities associated to this quantity.

-## Searches for supersymmetry and Higgs-boson pair production

-The discovery of the Higgs boson in 2012 at CERN confirmed that Standard Model particles acquire mass through a process called *spontaneous-electroweak-symmetry breaking*.